fauna/faunadb-js/README.md

 * `npm run test`: This will run tests against the current version of Node.js.
   [nvm](https://github.com/creationix/nvm) is useful for managing multiple versions of Node.js for testing.
+* `npm run coverage`: This will run tests with coverage enabled.
 * `npm run browser-test-{mac|linux|win}`: This will run tests against platform-specific browsers.
 [Karma](https://karma-runner.github.io/1.0/index.html) is used as the test runner.